ericPantarotto/react_ultimateCourse/_notes/notes.md

 ### A Vanilla JavaScript Implementation

 The Vanilla JavaScript implementation is inside an HTML file where here we have first the *HTML* and then separated the *JavaScript*.

+### Building a Form & handling Submissions

+in a single page application, like we want to build with React, we usually can submit a form without the page reloading, by disabling the default *HTML* behavior.

 <!---
 [comment]: it works with text, you can rename it how you want